-5. Other frameworks such as percentage law systems, whereby the donating tax payer may assign part of the tax due to a public-benefit organisation?
+5. Other frameworks such as percentage law systems, whereby the donating taxpayer may assign part of the tax due to a public-benefit organisation?

-The Italian system generally provides the possibility to allocate 8% of the declared income to religious groups engaged in social and humanitarian missions.
-The law provides the chance to donate 5% of the declared income to a voluntary entity.
+The Italian system generally provides the possibility to allocate .008% of the declared income to religious groups engaged in social and humanitarian missions.
+The law provides the chance to donate .005% of the declared income to a voluntary entity registered in the NRTD.